Athaodam/essays/README.md

 # Design & approaches

 Our project uses a mix of theories and methods from the disciplines of ==ethnobotany=={Q841408}, ==food studies=={Q3232953}, and ==medical anthropology=={Q1779521}.
 In order to capture individual thoughts, experiences, and perceptions of people with the plants around them we conducted semi-structured interviews.
+Participants were asked a series of questions relating to their foraging practices, individual plant species and their uses, as well as their feelings about the relationships between food and medicine overall.
 We supplemented this with

 # Our Team

+The Plant Planet Plate team is consists of plant-loving people, with experiences in research, agriculture, gardening, and more.
+The team is lead by Dr. Ashley Thuthao Keng Dam from Maastricht University and Muneezay Jaffery of Green Shoots Foundation.

 # Our Community